Neoteroi/BlackSheep-Docs/docs/examples/marshmallow.md

 (the marshmallow scheme is validated using `(many=True)`).
 A similar approach can be used with [`msgspec`](https://jcristharif.com/msgspec/)

-Implementing a generic solution to validate input and produce user friendly error messages is not in the scope of BlackSheep, but the framework offers ways to integrate with other libraries.
+Implementing a generic solution to validate input and produce user-friendly error messages is not in the scope of BlackSheep, but the framework offers ways to integrate with other libraries.

-This is possible defining a couple of custom binders, a custom exception, and a custom exception handler like in the example below.
+This is possible by defining a couple of custom binders, a custom exception, and a custom exception handler like in the example below.

 ```python
 from typing import Any, TypeVar